Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

 \paragraph{Stage 2: Analytic fine-tuning with identity initialization.} After the SPSA phase, we switch to the Adam optimizer.
-Gradients are computed via a hybrid differentiation strategy: the classical parameters $\theta_c$ are updated using standard backpropagation, while the quantum parameters $\theta_q$ use analytic parameter-shift differentiation~\cite{wierichs2022general}.
+Gradients are computed via a hybrid differentiation strategy: the classical parameters $\theta_c$ are updated using standard backpropagation, while the quantum parameters $\theta_q$ are differentiated analytically.
+In a hardware-oriented or MindQuantum implementation this corresponds to parameter-shift differentiation~\cite{wierichs2022general}; in the PyTorch statevector provenance audits, we use exact statevector automatic differentiation of the same expectation values.
+In the diagnostic geometry-aware variants reported below, we additionally apply global gradient clipping during the Adam phase and, where stated, a damped QNG-style preconditioner estimated from minibatch quantum tangent features~\cite{stokes2020quantum}.
+These variants are used to test the conditioning interpretation of the method; the main empirical comparisons do not rely on claiming an asymptotic natural-gradient advantage.

-Let $y_q(\theta_q)$ denote the quantum measurement output (an expectation value) used by the hybrid model.
-For a quantum parameter $\theta_j \in \theta_q$ that enters a gate of the form $\exp(-i\theta_j P/2)$ with $P^2=I$ (and more generally via the generalized shift rule~\cite{wierichs2022general}), the parameter-shift rule yields
+Let $q_k(\theta_q)$ denote the $k$th measured expectation value used by the hybrid model.
+For a gate angle $\alpha_j$ entering a gate of the form $\exp(-i\alpha_j P/2)$ with $P^2=I$ (and more generally via the generalized shift rule~\cite{wierichs2022general}), the parameter-shift rule yields